SvenGroot/Ookii.CommandLine.Cpp/docs/Subcommands.md

 ```

 Usage help for a [`command_manager`][] is also created using the [`usage_writer`][], and can be
-customized by setting the subcommand-specific properties of that class.
-In addition, you can set
+customized by setting the subcommand-specific fields of that class.
+In addition, you can set a few
-a few options on the [`command_manager`][] itself.
+options on the [`command_manager`][] itself.

 The [`command_manager::description()`][command_manager::description()_1] method sets an application description which will be included
 before the command list usage.
 The [`command_manager::common_help_argument()`][command_manager::common_help_argument()_1] method sets the name